 Respect - our curriculum content develops children's knowledge and understanding of the modern world, along with past events, enabling them to better understand and respect everyone and to celebrate spiritual and cultural differences.

-Perseverance – by providing a challenging curriculum in which there is a clear progression of children’s knowledge, skills and understanding throughout the school, we encourage children to persevere in their learning and all aspects of their lives in order that they leave primary school fully equipped for the future with strong literacy and communication skills, fluency in the fundamentals of Mathematics and a broad general knowledge.
+Perseverance - by providing a challenging curriculum in which there is a clear progression of children's knowledge throughout the school, we encourage children to persevere in their learning and all aspects of their lives in order that they leave primary school fully equipped for the future with strong literacy and communication skills, fluency in the fundamentals of Mathematics and a broad general knowledge.

-Our values based curriculum is designed to meet the needs of all pupils, including those with special educational needs or disabilities and it provides all learners with a range of experiences and cultural capital, in line with our school vision, "Let your light shine" (Matthew 5.16).
+Our values-based curriculum is designed to meet the needs of all pupils, including those with special educational needs or disabilities and it provides all learners with a range of experiences and cultural capital, in line with our school vision, "Let your light shine" (Matthew 5.16).

 As a Church of England school, we have strong links with the local Church, Holy Trinity where we perform our Christmas plays each year and visit for special services and learning opportunities.
 Our Christian ethos also runs through all areas of our curriculum and our daily Collective Worship allows time for reflection on each week's theme, local and global current affairs and the British Values we uphold.